What does Eugene mean?

 Displayed below is the baby name popularity of Eugene for boys.
 Eugene reached its highest position of #24 in the U.S. during the years 1930-1939, and is at #790 presently.
 (2014 Birth Statistics)

 Below is a charted analysis of the popularity of Eugene and related names.
 Eoghan, Euan, Eugenio, Ewan, Gene, Gino (#942 a year ago), Jevon and Owen (#36) are the prominent varying forms of Eugene (#790 a year ago) rated in the Top 1000.
-Adoption of these boy names was at its peak during the years 1920-1929 and is now significantly less, with the forms Eugene, Eugenio, Gene, Gino and Jevon becoming somewhat outmoded.
-Owen (#36) is the most fashionable birth name in this list, with this name having a revival in usage.
+Adoption of these boy names was at its peak during 1920-1929 (usage of 0.3443%) and is now significantly less (usage 0.1369%, down 60.2%), with the forms Eugene, Eugenio, Gene, Gino and Jevon becoming somewhat outmoded.
+Owen (#36) is the most fashionable birth name in this list, and there is a revival in birth name usage for this name.
 (2014 Birth Statistics)

 Eugene▼ is alike in pronunciation to Eagen.
 This name tends to be less commonly used than Eugene.